Low energy limit for the resolvent of some fibered boundary operators: Low energy limit of the resolvent of Dirac fibered boundary operators

 \begin{assumption} There exists $\epsilon>0$ such that the interval $(-1-\epsilon,\epsilon)$ contains no critical weight of the indicial family $I(D_b,\lambda)$ of Definition~\ref{dt.6}.
 There is also $\epsilon\le \epsilon_1$ such that each element $\psi$ of the kernel of $D_{\phi}$ in $L^2_b(M;E)$ is such that $x^{-\epsilon_1}\psi$ is bounded. \end{assumption}

 \begin{remark} By Corollary~\ref{dt.22}, we can take $\epsilon_1=\epsilon$.
-However, there are situations where we can take $\epsilon_1>\epsilon$ as the next example shows, yielding better control on the inverse of \eqref{le.3}. \end{remark} \begin{example} If $\eth_{\phi}$ is the Hodge-deRham operator acting on forms valued in a flat vector bundle, then by Lemma~\ref{do.8c}, provided
+However, there are situations where we can take $\epsilon_1>\epsilon$ as the next example shows, yielding better control on the inverse of \eqref{le.3}. \end{remark} \begin{example} If $\eth_{\phi}$ is the Hodge-deRham operator acting on forms valued in a flat vector bundle, then by Lemma~\ref{do.8c}, provided the de Rham cohomology group

 Assumption~\ref{le.4} will be satisfied for $g_{\phi}$ with metric $g_Y$ sufficiently scaled (so that the positive spectrum of $\mathfrak{d}^2$ is sufficiently large).
 Moreover, if also